Evirofriendly/alx-pre_course/0x01-git/README.md

-My First work with Alx
+My First work in Alx
 learning version in alx program.